Philadelphia Thanksgiving Day Parade

 This year’s parade promises to be nothing short of a visual and celebratory feast.
 So bundle up, grab the kids and head out for an early holiday treat.

-You can warm up in the Campbell’s Winter Wonderland Expo Tent with some hot cocoa and look out for special guests and giveaways.
+Warm up in the Campbell’s Winter Wonderland Expo Tent with some hot cocoa and family-friendly activities.
+Be sure to look out for special guests and giveaways.

 Another facet of 6abc and Dunkin’ Donuts partnership is a Holiday Food Drive you can contribute to in a number of ways.
 Parade goers are urged to gather their cans, and toss them into provided carts as Boy Scouts and Campbell Soup Company volunteers wind their way along the parade route.